wlhlm/3DP-corner/firmware-config/README.md

 Klipper upstream development is conservative and has become a bit bottlenecked over the course of 2021 which has lead to the rise of a number of modules being maintained externally.
-To incorporate these modules into my printer setups and to simplify maintainance across multiple printers I have decided to maintain [my own Klipper branch][WlhlmKlipperBranch].
+To incorporate these modules into my printer setups and to simplify firmware management across multiple printers I have decided to start maintaining [my own Klipper branch][WlhlmKlipperBranch].
 Besides said modules this branch may also include some of my own changes such as new functionality I'm developing or miscellaneous fixes.
 All this means that just copying my config into your own setup will mostly likely not work straight away, so it's probably better to only copy the actual snippets that you are interested in.

 [KlipperHomepage]: https://www.klipper3d.org/
 [WlhlmKlipperBranch]: https://github.com/wlhlm/klipper/tree/wlhlm-main